robvdw/Decision-Support-Systems-In-Allied-Healthcare/README.md

 # NLP OPEN-SOURCE Python Tools

+[Natural Language Processing (NLP)] is a discipline within artificial intelligence that leverages linguistics and computer science to make human language intelligible to machines.
+By allowing computers to automatically analyze massive sets of data, NLP can help you find meaningful information in just seconds.

+To utilize NLP capabilities, there high quality open-source NLP tools, that allow developers to discover valuable insights from unstructured texts.
+That is, dealing with text analysis problems like classification, word ambiguity, sentiment analysis etc.

+The overview below on natural-language processing (NLP) tools are influential Python-based collections of NLP software.
+They are suites of libraries, frameworks, and applications for symbolic, statistical natural-language and speech processing.

 Tool | NLP tasks | Distinctive features  | Neural networks | Best for | Not suitable for
 --------|-----------|-----------------------|-----------------|----------|-----------------
 NLTK    | Classification, tokenization, stemming. tagging. parsing. semantic reasoning | Over 50 corpora Package for chatbots Multilingual support| No | Training, Education, Research | Complex projects with large datasets